MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 **kinetic aspects**: the eﬃcacy (represented by the turnover number **kcat** ) and substrate speciﬁcity (**Michaelis constant** **KM** ) of an enzyme.
 Importantly, these two parameters are intertwined: high substrate speciﬁcity usually comes at the cost of eﬃcacy and vice versa.

-[[E. coli]] [[ribosome]] consists of 62% RNA and 38% protein.
+[[Escherichia coli|E. coli]] [[ribosome]] consists of 62% RNA and 38% protein.
 An average protein is ca. 32.7 kDa, roughly 70× lower than the ribosome that synthesizes this protein. #Insight #BioNumber #EColi

 ##### Metabolic enzymes